 Every auto insurance policy issued in New York State provides no-fault coverage, whether you ask for it or not.
-The minimum (called “PIP” or Personal Injury Protection) coverage provides for $50,000 in benefits for a covered person who has been injured in a car crash.
+The minimum (called “PIP” or Personal Injury Protection) coverage provides $50,000 in benefits for a covered person who has been injured in a car crash.

 You don’t have to file a personal injury claim to get the benefit.
 All you have to do is open a no-fault claim with your insurance company.
-One of the downsides of no-fault that we’ll talk about a little bit more in a later video is that, in many cases, the no-fault law prevents you from making a personal injury claim at all.
+One of the downsides of the no-fault that we’ll talk about a little bit more in a later video is that, in many cases, the no-fault law prevents you from making a personal injury claim at all.

 You can purchase additional benefits, known as APIP (Additional Personal Injury Protection) and OBEL (Optional Basic Economic Loss) that cover many of the same items as basic PIP.

 What is the difference between a personal injury claim and No-Fault benefits?